 Architecture scope and roles

-- DCF in the MNO domain manages Data Collection Profiles (DCPs) and orchestrates UE data collection and transfer, consistent with Solution #19.
+- DCF in the MNO domain manages Data Collection Profiles (DCPs) and orchestrates UE data collection and transfer,

-- The exposure interface uses the NEF (or equivalent 5GC exposure function) to expose authorized subsets of collected data with any applicable post-processing prior to forward to OTT servers.

 Security functions

-1) Mutual authentication and session protection (UE↔DCF)
+1) Authentication and session protection between UE and DCF

-- The UE establishes an application-layer secure association with the DCF using shared key derived from network credentials.
-Transport security (e.g., TLS/QUIC) is bound to the shared key.
+- The UE establishes an secure association with the DCF using shared key derived from network credentials.
+Transport security (e.g., TLS) is bound to the shared key.
 Options for shared key derivation are:

 - Option #1: AKMA-based keys (TS 33.535 [x]).
-DCF acts as an AF, and obtains KAF from the AAnF over SBI.
+DCF acts as a trusted AF, and obtains KAF from the AAnF over SBI.

+Editor’s Note: the role of DCF acting as AF is FFS needs alignment with SA2.

 - Option #2: KSEAF or KAMF derived shared key.
 DCF obtains the shared key from AMF/SEAF over SBI.

-Editor’s note: shared key derivation and service operations for exchange of shared key between AMF/SEAF and DCF (option #2) are FFS.
+Editor’s note: How shared key derivation and service operations for exchange of shared key between AMF/SEAF and DCF (option #2) are FFS.

 2) UE authorization and policy enforcement

-- The DCF authorizes a UE to participate per DCP using subscription, consent, and operator policy.
+- The DCF authorizes a UE to participate per DCP, using subscription, consent, and operator policy.

-3) Data minimization and privacy protection

-- Before exposure outside the MNO domain, the DCF applies per parameter pseudonymization, masking, or filtering per DCP visibility configuration.

-- Identifiers not authorized for external exposure can be replaced by DCF with pseudonymous identifiers.

-- DCF checks whether UE location information can be exposed externally based on existing LCS privacy profile, as per TS 23.273 [y].
+Editor’s Note: Whether and how DCP is applicable is FFS and depends on SA2.

 4) Consent enforcement inside the Core Network